-E.6.1 The facility shall only make claims regarding the use of or support of RSPO certified oil palm products that are in compliance with the RSPO Rules for Communications and Claims.
+E.6.
+Claims E.6.1 The facility shall only make claims regarding the use of or No claims made because the CPO is delivered/sold to downstream refineries. support of RSPO certified oil palm products that are in compliance with the RSPO Rules for Communications and Claims.